There is no evidence whatsoever that Boris Johnson ‘shares your anger’ | Tom Peck

 If you draw an organisational diagram of the United Kingdom, of who reports in to who, then the line that goes up from the prime minister leads directly to the people.

 They, or rather we, are his boss.
-He is in quite a bit of trouble at the moment, over a very obviously illegal Christmas party that very obviously happened in his house, and having been interviewed about it – at prime minister’s questions – here is a summary of his explanation:
+He is in quite a bit of trouble at the moment, over a very obviously illegal Christmas party that very obviously happened in his house, and having been interviewed about it – at Prime Minister’s Questions – here is a summary of his explanation:

 He also wants to “get on with the job of protecting the people”.
 That is the whole people, by the way.
 Seventy million of us.
 But he isn’t actually able to protect the hundred or so staff who work in his actual office, who physically came in to work all the way through almost all of the lockdowns of the last two years, and who either love the occasional cheese and wine party, or have to sit next to people who do.
 And he, their boss, can’t seem to actually prevent a party in his own house from happening, and the idea that this party was socially distanced is so absurd it causes his own press secretary to piss herself laughing.